IngoScholtes/kdd2018-tutorial/docs/index.md

 Tutor: [Nitesh Chawla, University of Notre Dame](https://www3.nd.edu/~nchawla/)

-Unfortunately, due to unforeseen circumstances, the tutor could not attend KDD'18.
-This part will thus be a virtual self-study session.
+Due to unforeseen circumstances, the tutor could not attend KDD'18.
+This block will thus be a virtual self-study session.
 Participants can find the tutorial material in the gitHub repository.

 # Data sets

-A description of data sets that will be provided to tutorial participants, and that will be analysed in the tutorial is available [here](https://github.com/IngoScholtes/kdd2018-tutorial/tree/master/data).
+A description of data sets that will be provided to participants, and which will be analysed in the tutorial is available [here](https://github.com/IngoScholtes/kdd2018-tutorial/tree/master/data).

 # Setting up the environment